uvarajt/5G_PHY_Simulation_based_design/README.md

 8. Control Channel Signal Chain Design

 Hands-on MATLAB exercises reinforced each concept, bridging the gap between standard specifications and real-world implementation.

+📚 About
+These notes were prepared as part of the eMasters in Next Generation Wireless Technologies program offered by IIT Kanpur.
+The content bridges theoretical knowledge with practical relevance in wireless communications and signal processing.

+📌 Disclaimer
+These notes are intended for personal and academic reference.
+For detailed theoretical understanding, it is recommended to consult standard textbooks and academic papers.